Foreign Tax Credit and Double Taxation

 Determining Eligibility For The Foreign Tax Credit

 Determining eligibility for the foreign tax credit is based on proper analysis and the individual facts of the taxpayer.
-If you need help with filing a U.S. tax return with the foreign tax credit, please click on the button below to request a tax preparation quote today to get started with a tax professional experienced in maximizing your foreign tax credit and accurate and complete preparation of your Form 1116.
+If you need help with filing a U.S. tax return with the foreign tax credit, please let us know.